nesfit/IW5/Lectures/Lecture_01/PITCHME.md

   * Storage for *reference data types*
   * Managed by *Garbage Collector*
 * **Rules** for variable assignment:
-  * Local variable has to be assigned before read
+  * Local variable has to be assigned before reading
   * Method has to be called with all arguments
   * All other values are initialized automatically